Selling an Iowa Home: What Are My Disclosure Obligations?

 The form encourages you to attach additional information or pages, should you need to explain any responses in more detail.
 This can be useful if you want to alert potential buyers to a known defect (and thus comply with the statute), but then note that the defect is relatively minor (and thus reassure the buyer).

-Why Be Thorough and Honest in Making Disclosures?
+Why Be Thorough and Honest in Making Disclosures About Your Iowa Home?

-Any seller has a natural incentive to say mostly good things about the property that's up for sale.
-But be careful; lying or concealing issues on your disclosure form can lead to trouble down the road.
+Any property seller has a natural incentive to say mostly good things about the place that's up for sale.
+But be careful; lying or concealing issues on your Iowa disclosure form can lead to trouble down the road.

-It is highly likely that the buyer will, eventually, discover a "material" problem.
+It is highly likely that the home buyer will, eventually, discover any "material" problem.
 At that point, the Iowa statute gives them a possible legal remedy, saying: "A person [seller] who violates this chapter shall be liable to a transferee for the amount of actual damages suffered by the transferee…."

 For example, if you fail to mention a hole in your roof, a termite infestation, or a busted heating system, it will not take long for the buyer to find it after moving in.
 The buyer could then pursue legal action against you, based on your non-disclosure, to recover the cost of repair.
 The "good faith" requirement in the Iowa disclosure statute makes this especially likely.